Chart Color Schemes

 The labour market in Port Macquarie - East demonstrates typical performance when compared to similar areas across Australia

 Port Macquarie - East has a well-educated workforce with essential services sectors well represented.
-Its unemployment rate was 3.1% as of June 2025, with an estimated employment growth of 0.6% over the past year.
+As of September 2025, the unemployment rate is 3.2%.

-At that time, 6,382 residents were employed while the unemployment rate was 0.5% lower than Rest of NSW's rate of 3.7%.
-Workforce participation stood at 59.5%, slightly higher than Rest of NSW's 56.4%.
-The leading employment industries among Port Macquarie - East's residents are health care & social assistance, education & training, and accommodation & food.
-Notably, health care & social assistance is particularly concentrated, with employment levels at 1.3 times the regional average.
+Over the past year, employment stability has been relatively consistent.
+In comparison to Rest of NSW's unemployment rate of 3.8%, Port Macquarie - East's rate is 0.7% lower.
+Workforce participation stands at 59.5%, slightly higher than Rest of NSW's 56.4%.
+Key industries include health care & social assistance, education & training, and accommodation & food, with a particular strength in health care & social assistance (1.3 times the regional level).

 Frequently Asked Questions - Employment